Juanjopalma/Back_technical_test/README.md

 6. Open Postman or Thunder Client to do the CRU (Create, Read and Update)
    - 1º: POST Method to save the data in the database
    - 2º: Any of the other methods (GET or PUT)

+7. Open the countries.sql file (it is in the config folder) in MySQL and execute it

 8. If you want, you can see the data in the browser also to:
   - See the countries of database in:   http://localhost:3000/api/v1/data/countries